The Carter School (RI)

 Under the direction of our Speech and Language Therapists (SLP), our staff utilizes augmentative and alternative communication (AAC) to assist our students to use and expand their communication skills throughout the day.
 Types of ACC include but are not limited to picture symbols, Voice Output Communicators, switches, modular hose mounting systems, iPads, and tablet devices loaded with various communication-based applications.

 Do you provide vision and/or orientation and mobility services to students enrolled in a school program?

 To address the vision needs of students attending The Schwartz School, we are able to host consultants and specialists sent by school districts to consult and work with our educators and therapists.

 We can accommodate children at all levels of developmental needs.
-Under the direction and guidance of our school therapists, individual toileting plans are developed for our students and staff is then trained prior to implementing those plans.
+Under the direction and guidance of our school therapists, individual toileting plans are developed for our students, and staff is then trained prior to implement those plans.